John Fetterman: Media coverage and criticism

 Fetterman's efforts to create youth-oriented programs, revitalize his town, and attract artists and other "creatives" to his community were featured in The New York Times.
 A 2009 article in The Guardian called him "America's coolest mayor".

 Fetterman appeared on the Colbert Report on February 25, 2009, discussing the economic difficulties his town faced due to a decreasing population, plummeting real estate values, and bankruptcy.
 He also questioned why funds from the American Recovery and Reinvestment Act of 2009 could not be used to support projects such as those in Braddock.
-He appeared again on August 16, 2010, discussing what he had been doing and the town's partnership with Levi Strauss.

 In 2010, Levi Strauss & Company donated money towards Braddock's revitalization and featured the town in an advertising campaign and documentary produced by the Sundance Channel.

-On May 7, 2012, Fetterman was featured on A Day in the Life; he discussed his work and goals for Braddock as well as his personal history and views.

-Fetterman was a guest on The Nightly Show with Larry Wilmore on January 14, 2016.
-He talked about his support for Bernie Sanders in the Democratic primary and made a second appearance on July 19, 2016 talking about the 2016 election and Donald Trump.

-While Fetterman was mayor in 2009, some Braddock residents, including the members of the town council, criticized him for his media appearances that emphasized what they saw as negative aspects of the town.
+During Fetterman's mayoral tenure, several Braddock residents, including the members of the town council, criticized him for his media appearances that emphasized what they saw as negative aspects of the town.
 Jesse Brown, Braddock's former town council president, said Fetterman "needs to tone down his rhetoric about the community and the bad shape the community is in and the devastation of the housing...
 If he feels that the community is bankrupt, then he needs to go somewhere where he'd like it."
-Tony Buba, a Braddock-based filmmaker, said "[Fetterman is] this big presence, and everyone thinks he’s John Wayne, [but it is] not that simple."
+In 2018, Tony Buba, a Braddock-based filmmaker, said: "[Fetterman is] this big presence, and everyone thinks he's John Wayne, [but it is] not that simple."
 Buba pointed out that while Fetterman was mayor, Braddock's population had stagnated, and while the average income had grown, it was still only $25,000 per household.